iLikeTrioxin/PetrolEngine/CONTRIBUTING.md

 This file describes how you can contribute to this respository.

 I describe here those topics:
-    - General contribution info (lines  8-18)
+    - General contribution info
-    - Prefered code style       (lines 20-41)
+    - Prefered code style

 //